 “Our stools are 75% water and 25% waste, which consists of indigestible food, inorganic substances and dead bacteria,” Dr. Thompson said.
 “The foods you eat and medications you take or any other things like food coloring you might have ingested all go into making up this color.”

 While brown is the most typical color, there are other shades you may see in the toilet.
 Most color changes aren’t a cause for concern, however, here are some colors that could signal other problems:

-- Black: If you eat black licorice and blueberries or take iron or a bismuth medication like Pepto Bismol, your poop may be black.
+- Black: If you eat black licorice and blueberries or take iron supplements or a bismuth medication like Pepto Bismol, your may have black poop.
 But black stool may also mean you have bleeding or tumors in your digestive tract.
 Any bleeding is an issue, so if it’s not due to what you ate, talk to your health care provider.